mehtajainam/VCNL36687/README.md

 ### Installation

-Simply clone or download this library into your Arduino/libraries folder.
+Use the Arduino IDE Library Manager or simply download this library into your Arduino/libraries folder.

 ### Proximity sensing